hisubram/mobilefoundation/jsonstore.md

 | Indexing	                                         |	     ✔ 	      |      -	    |     ✔	     |        ✔	           |         -	      |
 | Type of Storage	                                 | JSON documents | Key-value pairs | JSON documents | Relational (SQL) | Strings     |

-**Note:** Reliable Storage means that your data isn’t deleted unless one of the following events occurs:
+Reliable Storage means that your data isn’t deleted unless one of the following events occurs:
 * The application is removed from the device.
 * One of the methods that removes data is called.
+{: note}

 ## Multiple User Support
 {: #multiple-user-support }